ursatile/css4eng/202-the-css-color-model.md

 {% include_relative snippets/16-colors.html %}

 Over time, CSS has also adopted named colours from various sources, including the X Windows System.
-MDN notes that “about 150 other colours have a keyword associated to them”:
+MDN notes that “about 150 other colours have a keyword associated to them”, and Anthony Lieuallen has created this wonderful color wheel visualisation which you can use to explore them all:

 <iframe src="snippets/named-color-wheel.html" style="height: 720px;"></iframe>

+If you're curious how that works, the [code is available on Github](https://github.com/arantius/web-color-wheel) under an MIT license, and huge thanks to Anthony for creating that; I think it's fantastic.

+The CSS nam